Anuttarāṣṭikā

 sarvaṃ svānubhavasvabhāvavimalaṃ cintāṃ vṛthā mā kṛthāḥ || 3 ||

-In the (Supreme State of) Anuttara --i.e. in the Absolute-- (anuttare), what (kā) is (the value of) this (iyam) ’kathā’ or ’speech’ (kathā) (which takes place) in the form of (talking about) the differentiated (nature) of ’worship’, ’worshipper’ and ’the object of worship’ --i.e. talking about these three is useless-- (pūjā-pūjaka-pūjya-bheda-saraṇiḥ)?
-To whom (kasya) (and) by whom (kena) (would such) a progress (saṃkrāmaḥ…kila) have been operated (vidadhe)?
-Or (vā), what (kaḥ) is the ’process of immersion (into one’s own Self at all)’ (praveśa-kramaḥ)?
+In the (Supreme State of) Anuttara (anuttare), what (kā) is (the value of) this (iyam) ’kathā’ or ’speech’ (kathā) about the difference between ’worship’, ’worshipper’ and ’the object of worship’ (pūjā-pūjaka-pūjya-bheda-saraṇiḥ)?
+To whom (kasya) (, and) by whom (kena) (would such) a progress (saṃkrāmaḥ…kila) have been operated (vidadhe)?
+Or (vā), what (kaḥ) is the ’process of immersion’ (at all) (praveśa-kramaḥ)?
 Though (api) (it seems to be) different (bhinnā), (but) in the highest sense (paratayā), this (iyam) illusion (māyā) is not (na) (different) from the Non-duality of Consciousness (cit-advayāt).
 Ah (aho)!
-Everything (sarvam) is (vartate) Pure --i.e. made of Consciousness-- in the Essential Nature of one’s own (Enlightened) Perception (of one’s own Self, so,) (sva-anubhava-svabhāva-vimalam) do not (mā) fear --lit. do not think-- (cintām…kṛthāḥ) uselessly (vṛthā). || 3 ||
+Everything (sarvam) is (vartate) pure in one’s Essential Nature that emerges as the perception of the Self (sva-anubhava-svabhāva-vimalam).
+Do not (mā) think (cintām…kṛthāḥ) uselessly (vṛthā). || 3 ||

 आनन्दोऽत्र न वित्तमद्यमदवन्नैवाङ्गनासङ्गवत्